alevkov/Karnau/README.md

-# KK
+# Karnau
-A puzzle game for iOS based around the practice of simplifying boolean expressions.
+A puzzle game for iOS based on Karnaugh's manual method of simplifying boolean expressions.

-The problem: to make solving Karnaugh Maps manually a rewarding experience.

-Based on the Quine-McCluskey simplification algorithm, implemented in Swift.
-(See QMCore.swift)
+An implementation of the Quine-McCluskey simplification algorithm is provided.